Relation between irrationality and regularity for $ C^1 $ conjugacy of $ C^2 $ circle diffeomorphisms to rigid rotations: Circle diffeomorphisms

 \subsection{Classical Denjoy's theory}

 Here we go back to the classical Denjoy theory \cite{A.Denjoy} which will be used later, see details from Lecture 10 (Homeomorphisms and Diffeomorphisms of the Circle) in the book \cite{Sinaibook}.

-For any orientation-preserving circle diffeomorphism $ T \in C^{1+BV} (\overline{\mathbb{T}^1})$ ($ BV $ stands for bounded variation) with any irrational rotation number $ \rho $ (i.e., does not have to satisfy any nonresonant conditions such as the Diophantine's type), the following estimates hold:
+For any orientation-preserving circle diffeomorphism $ T \in C^{1+{\rm BV}} (\overline{\mathbb{T}^1})$ ($ {\rm BV} $ stands for bounded variation) with any irrational rotation number $ \rho $ (i.e., need not satisfy any nonresonant conditions such as the Diophantine's type), the following estimates hold: